 The Legacy of Hugh Carr & River View Farm, African American Heritage in Virginia

-The barn at the Ivy Creek Natural Area was built in the late 1930s by Conly Greer on River View Farm as a modern, up-to-date facility for his working, family farm.
-It housed horses, cows, and later pigs, and the winter food supply necessary for successful livestock farming.
-Conly Greer, an agricultural extension agent in Albemarle County, also used it as a model for other farms in the area.
-The barn's construction was unique in part because trees growing on the farm, sawn into lumber by a portable sawmill, provided the building material.
+The barn at the Ivy Creek Natural Area/River View Farm was built in the late 1930s by Conly Greer as a modern, up-to-date facility for his working, family farm.
+It housed horses, cows, and the winter food supply necessary for successful livestock farming.
+Conly Greer, the first African American agricultural extension agent in Albemarle County, also used it as a model for other farms in the area.
+The lumber used for the barn's construction came from trees growing on the farm.
 The barn has had restoration work done over the years for stability.
 Some of the original structures remain intact; the most unchanged being the milking area and the granary.

 As you approach the barn, you will see large doors that open to reveal a wide center aisle, leading to another set of doors at the opposite end.
-This design allowed farmers to drive wagons the entire length of the barn, thereby eliminating the need to use wheelbarrows for the heavy work of cleaning and maintaining the barn.
+This design allowed farmers to drive wagons the entire length of the barn.

-The stalls on the left housed the five horses that provided power for farm work.
-When not working in the fields, the horses were tied to the front partitions of the stalls.
+The horses that provided power for the farm work were housed on the left side of the barn.
 They ate hay from the floor of the feed aisle, which can be found below the windows.
 Feed boxes at the front end of each stall held grain.
 Straw raised on the farm softened the floor.
 Traditionally, horses on farms had names.
 Maude, Topsy, Duke, Haile Selassie and Queen of Sheba were some of the horses that lived here.

-Just inside the door on the right is the old granary, originally used to store oats, corn and wheat to feed the animals during the year.
+Just inside the door on the right is the old granary, used to store feed for the animals during the year.
 Originally there was a partition in this room.
 Small grain would have been stored on one side and corn on the other.
-Before the construction of the Education Building, it served for many years as the office of the Ivy Creek Foundation.
+Before the construction of the ICF Education Building in 1997, this room served as the office of the Ivy Creek Foundation.

-The second pen served many purposes.
-Sometimes it housed weaned pigs while they grew old enough and strong enough to live on their own.
-The small door under the window served as a manure port.
-Before the pigs that area might have been for a calving area for cows, or calves would be kept there while they grew older and stronger.
+The second pen might have served many purposes.
+Originally the area might have been a calving area for cows, or calves would be kept there while they grew older and stronger.
 The sides of this pen are taller to keep the cows from trying to jump over them.
 We are not sure of the use of the small door at the wall of the pen.
 It appears to be an alteration made later to the barn.

 At the end of the barn are the stanchions, stalls, gutters and feed troughs where dairy cows were kept.
 The cows were confined to the stalls with their heads through the stanchions.
-They ate from the feed trough, rested on the platform, and used the gutter as their bathroom.
-They stayed in these stalls the entire day during the winter except to go outside once or twice a day for water and exercise.
-They were fed grain morning and evening, and hay from the hayloft three or four times a day.
+They ate from the feed trough, rested on the platform, and waste went in the gutter.
+They were likely fed grain twice a day, during milking.

-Between the stanchions and the utility pen is evidence of a solid partition that went across the barn.
-Health regulations of the time required that milking cows be separated from other animals in the same barn.
-Calves, heifers, steers and bulls could be kept with the cows or with horses and pigs, but the cows producing milk could be housed only by themselves or with other cattle.
+Between the stanchions and the utility pen is evidence of a sliding doors that went across the barn.
+Best practices of the time required that milking cows be separated from other animals in the same barn.

 Upstairs is a large vaulted hayloft.
 Hay grown in the fields was hauled to the end of the barn on horse-drawn hay wagons.
 Horses then helped lift the hay from the wagon into the loft with a series of ropes and pulleys.
 It is still possible to see the track and two pulleys in the peak of the loft.
 The hay holes on either side of the loft allowed hay and straw to be thrown down into the barn when needed.